Amazon isn't the only online retailer offering discounts on Prime Day

-Prime Day is very much an Amazon-only affair.
-But just like last year, that's not stopping other retailers from having sales that run concurrent with Amazon's big July 16-17 online blowout.
-So far, eBay, Newegg and GameStop have announced sales plans, and we expect more stores to join that list soon.
+Millions of Amazon's enthusiasts are set to once again celebrate Prime Day, which kicks off this year on Monday, July 16.
+But, like last year, a bunch of other retailers will elbow in with their own online sales on July 16 and 17.
+So far, eBay, Newegg, GameStop and Lowe's have announced their intentions, and we expect this list to continue to grow.

 Here are the alternative Prime Day sales we've heard about so far.
-We'll continue to expand the list as new ones appear.
+We'll continue to add to the list as new ones appear.

 Disclaimer: CNET may get a share of revenue from the sale of the products featured on this page.